-Stimulant medications have been around for over 50 years.
+Stimulant medicines have been around for over 50 years.
 They’ve been used to reduce impulsivity, hyperactivity and inattention in children with ADHD since the 1980s.

 What is the idea behind stimulants?

-Stimulant medications increase levels of a brain chemical called dopamine.
+Stimulant medicines increase levels of a brain chemical called dopamine.
 Increased dopamine levels can help control impulsivity, hyperactivity and inattention.
 The effects of stimulants can include enhanced alertness, wakefulness and energy.

 What does using stimulants involve?

-This therapy involves taking oral medication on a daily basis.
-The specific medication and dosage depends on each child’s symptoms.
+This therapy involves taking oral medicine on a daily basis.
+The specific medicine and dosage depends on each child’s needs.

-A specialist medical practitioner, like a child psychiatrist or paediatrician, should monitor the child taking the medication.
-The child needs regular appointments with this health professional.
+A child psychiatrist or paediatrician should monitor the child taking the medicine.
+The child needs regular appointments with this doctor.